NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Experiments

+In this section, we analyze the complexity of NASRecNet, and demonstrate the impact of our proposed techniques that mitigates ranking disorders and improve the quality of searched models.

-We compare the model complexity of NASRec with SOTA hand-crafted models and SOTA NAS models.
-We collect all baselines from AutoCTR~\cite{song2020towards}, and list performance versus the number of theoretical Floating-point Operations (FLOPs) in Table \ref{tab:model_complexity}.
-We profile all FLOPS of NASRec models using FvCore\footnote{\href{https://github.com/facebookresearch/fvcore}{https://github.com/facebookresearch/fvcore}}.
+\textbf{Model Complexity Analysis.} We compare the model complexity of NASRecNets with SOTA hand-crafted and NAS models.
+We collect all baselines from AutoCTR~\cite{song2020towards}, and compare performance versus the number of Floating-point Operations (FLOPs) in Table \ref{tab:model_complexity}.

-Even without any FLOPs constraints, the best crafted NASRec models surprisingly out-perform existing arts in efficiency.
-Despite achieving lower Log Loss, our NAS-crafted model achieves 8.2$\times$, 4.2$\times$, and 3.1$\times$ FLOPS reduction on Criteo, Avazu, and KDD Cup 2012 benchmarks.
-One reason is our Single-operator Any-connection sampling strategies favor medium-sized models to trade off model cost and performance as introduced in Section \ref{sec:single_path}.
-One possible reason lies in the use of operator-balancing interaction modules projects the large number of sparse inputs to a smaller dimension before carrying cross-term feature interaction.
-This leads to significantly lower computation costs.
-As a result, our Weight-Sharing NAS enables discovering of compact yet high-performing models, and greatly contributes efficient models towards recommender systems.
+We profile all FLOPS of NASRecNets using FvCore~\cite{fvcore}.
+Even without any FLOPs constraints, NASRecNets outperform existing arts in efficiency.
+Despite achieving lower Log Loss, NASRecNets achieve 8.5$\times$, 3.8$\times$, and 2.8$\times$ FLOPS reduction on Criteo, Avazu, and KDD Cup 2012 benchmarks.
+One possible reason lies in the use of operator-balancing interaction modules: it projects the sparse inputs to a smaller dimension before carrying cross-term feature interaction.
+This leads to significantly lower computation costs, contributing compact yet high-performing recommender models.

+\textbf{Effects of Path Sampling \& Fine-tuning.} We discussed the path sampling and fine-tuning techniques in Section \ref{sec:path_ft}, and demonstrate the empirical evaluation of these techniques on the quality of searched models in Table \ref{tab:effect_pt}.
+The results show that, (1) the importance of path sampling far outweigh the importance of fine-tuning in deciding the quality of searched models, and (2) a higher Kendall's $\tau$ that correctly ranks subnets in NASRec search space (i.e., Table \ref{tab:effect_pt}) indicates a consistent improvement on searched models.